d12frosted/elpa-mirror/stable-melpa/brec-mode-readme.txt

   line that pushes past the right edge of the window, causing the text to bounce in the buffer as you edit it.  [http://reluk.ca/project/Breccia/Emacs/notes.brec.xht#bounces,whenever,newline] The workaround is to zero the `line-spacing` for your Breccia Mode buffers.
-For example, put this in your intialization file:
+For example, put this in your initialization file:

      (add-hook 'brec-mode-hook (lambda () (setq line-spacing 0)))